Vacuum-assisted Biopsy Devices MarketInsights, Overview, Analysis and Forecast 2021

 Vacuum assisted breast biopsy devices have a needle with an aperture that is placed under or within the lesion of interest.
 A vacuum sucks tissue into the aperture and then the aperture closes to complete tissue acquisition.
 They tend to be larger needles and because of the vacuum usually obtain larger size tissue samples.
 Most of the vacuum assisted devices have a separate console that is hooked to the biopsy device with suction tubing.
 They are ideally used for all stereotactic and MRI guided core biopsies.

-This report contains market size and forecasts of Vacuum-assisted Biopsy Devices in Thailand, including the following market information:
+This report contains market size and forecasts of Vacuum-assisted Biopsy Devices in Indonesia, including the following market information:

-This report also analyses and evaluates the COVID-19 impact on Vacuum-assisted Biopsy Devices production and consumption in Thailand
+This report also analyses and evaluates the COVID-19 impact on Vacuum-assisted Biopsy Devices production and consumption in Indonesia

 Total Market by Segment: